Gooner-Jones/HealthCareOps-Building-an-End-to-End-Healthcare-Operational-Analytics-Platform/README.md

 Readmission Rate by Facility: The readmission rate is consistently high across most facilities, hovering between 80% and 87%, indicating a systemic issue or a high-risk patient population across the network.

-# 📊 Power BI Report: Bed Utilisation Overview
-This page provides visibility into bed capacity and occupancy patterns across the hospital network.

-Key Metrics (Card Visuals):

-Total Bed Assignments: 35K

-Currently Occupied: 12.3K

-Avg Bed LOS: 10.35 Days

-Bed Occupancy Rate: 448% (Note: This metric requires grouping by ward to be meaningful, as a hospital-wide average can exceed 100% when summing multiple wards.)

-Key Visuals & Insights:

-Bed Occupancy Rate by Ward: A horizontal bar chart shows that ICU, Cardiology, and Isolation/Infectious wards are operating at the highest occupancy rates, all exceeding 600%.
-This highlights critical capacity constraints in specialised care units.

-Bed Assignment Distribution: A donut chart shows that 64.98% of beds are occupied, while 35.02% are available.

-Average Bed LOS by Ward: Outpatient wards have the highest average bed LOS at 11.30 days, followed by Paediatrics at 10.78 days.

-Total Bed Assignments by Bed Type: General Ward Bed accounts for the majority of assignments at approximately 12K, followed by High Care Bed at roughly 10K.

-Monthly Bed Occupancy Rate: The occupancy rate shows a steady upward trend from February (around 80%) to a peak in August (nearly 300%), indicating increasing pressure on bed capacity over time.

 # 📊 Power BI Report: Resource Allocation
 This page provides visibility into how efficiently staff, equipment, and consumables are deployed across the network.